 Clause 3 sets out the duties of the Agent.
 These include preparing particulars, vetting potential tenants and setting up a tenancy.

 Clause 4 sets out the duties of the Owner.
-These include obtaining any consents that may be required from the Owner’s insurers, landlord or mortgage company, complying with statutory obligations regarding gas appliances, electrical equipment and fire safety and paying the Commission to the Agent.
+These include obtaining any consents that may be required from the Owner’s insurers, landlord or mortgage company, complying with statutory obligations regarding gas appliances, electrical safety standards, electrical equipment and fire safety and paying the Commission to the Agent.
 The Owner is also responsible for handling the tenant’s security deposit.

 Clause 5 deals with termination of the contract between the Agent and the Owner.